cristianglezm/EvoGarden/Planning.md

 -   **`flowerQtree`**: Contains only flowers.
 This is a critical optimization used exclusively by:
     -   `insectBehavior` to allow insects to find the nearest flower target without having to scan through birds, eggs, or other insects.
+    -   `birdBehavior` to allow birds to find patrol targets when idle.

 -   **`insectQtree`**: Contains only insects.
 This tree is built and used within the `SimulationEngine`'s main loop to handle:
     -   **Insect Reproduction**: Allows an insect to efficiently find if another insect of the same species is on the same cell to initiate a reproduction event.
 This avoids a costly `O(n^2)` check between all insects.